iggymiggy/latex-cv-cover-letter/README.md

 ## Features

-- Professional one-page CV layout
+- **One-page CV layout** - All CVs are designed to fit on a single page
 - Matching cover letter template
 - **Company-specific customization** - Tailor CV and cover letter for each application
 - **Shared code architecture** - Common packages and commands in `templates/common.sty`